vikrantjamwal/StockHawk/README.md

 Diagnosing issues with existing apps is key to working on large apps or continuing projects in Android.
 Being aware of the common pitfalls in app design frees a developer to produce novel app experiences without making the same mistakes over and over.

 ### What will I learn?
-* Diagnose existing issues with an app.
+* Diagnose existing issues with an app
-* Make an app accessible to sight-impaired users.
+* Make an app accessible to sight-impaired users
-* Allow an app to be localized for distribution in other countries.
+* Allow an app to be localized for distribution in other countries
-* Handle error cases in Android.
+* Handle error cases in Android
-* Add a widget to your app experience.
+* Add a widget to your app experience
-* Leverage the functionality of a library in my app.
+* Leverage the functionality of a library in my app